Budotron/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-The following is an analysis of the data from a personal activity device.
-This analysis was conducted as a project for the Reproducible Reserach class offered through Coursera.
+The following is an analysis of the data from a personal activity monitoring device.
+This analysis was conducted as a project for the Reproducible Research class offered through Coursera.
 The data was forked from the github repository <https://github.com/rdpeng/RepData_PeerAssessment1>, and the analysis was guided by specific questions that can be found in the README

 ## Loading and preprocessing the data
 1. *Load the data (i.e. read.csv())*